bagustris/tutorial-shell/_episodes/07-script.md

 > ## Debugging Scripts
 >
-> Suppose you have saved the following script in a file called `do-errors.sh`
+> Suppose you have saved the following script in a fail called `do-errors.sh`
 > in Nelle's `north-pacific-gyre/2012-07-03` directory:
 >
 > ~~~